appium/appium/docs/en/writing-running-appium/web/hybrid.md

 When executing against an iOS real device, Appium is unable to access the web view directly.
 Therefore the connection has to be established through the USB cable.
-Appium can establish the connection natively with Appium 1.15+ via [appium-ios-device](https://github.com/appium/appium-ios-device).
+Appium can establish the connection natively since version 1.15 via [appium-ios-device](https://github.com/appium/appium-ios-device).
-[ios-webkit-debugger-proxy](https://github.com/google/ios-webkit-debug-proxy) is necessary for Appium under 1.14.
+[ios-webkit-debugger-proxy](https://github.com/google/ios-webkit-debug-proxy) is necessary for Appium below version 1.15.

 For instruction on how to install and run `ios-webkit-debugger-proxy` see the [iOS webkit debug proxy](/writing-running-appium/web/ios-webkit-debug-proxy.md)